-The skills you need to start an online typing and scribing business
+The skills you need to start a typing/scribing business

-- proficient in Word and MS Office and willing to learn new software;
+- be proficient in the MS Office suite and audio transcription programs, and willing and able to quickly learn new software

-- very good at communicating (face to face, via telephone and via email/internet);
+- be very good at communicating (face to face, via telephone and via email/internet)

-- excellent at writing, editing and proofreading, spelling, grammar and punctuation and broad vocabulary;
+- be excellent at writing, editing and proofreading, spelling, grammar and punctuation and have a very broad vocabulary

 It will also be helpful if you have some experience in small business management.
 Otherwise, you will have to learn how to manage your business ‘on the run’.
-This is what I did thirteen years ago - fitting in a bit of training where I could, asking colleagues for advice and learning from my mistakes - and I believe that if I'd undertaken training in at least some aspects of small business management prior to starting my business, I probably would have had an easier ride over those first few years.
+This is what I did in 2002: fitted in a bit of training where I could, asked colleagues for advice and learned from my mistakes.
+I am sure that had I undertaken training in at least some aspects of small business management prior to starting up my business, I would have had an easier ride over those first few years of On Time Typing.

-The more types of services you offer, potentially the more customers you will have and the more services you will sell.
-If you are highly skilled in any of the below areas, your business will be be able to offer a broader range of scribing/typing/editing services.
-If you don’t have these skills or experience you might like to put them on a list of skills you'd like to learn further down the track:
+The more types of services you offer, potentially the more customers you will have and the more services you will be able to sell.
+If you are highly skilled in any of the below areas, your business will be be able to offer a broad range of scribing-related services.
+(Note: if you don’t have these skills yet, you might like to put them on your ‘to do’ list for skills that will come in handy, further down the track.)

-- scribing via telephone - scribing and producing minutes of meetings, reports;
+- scribing and producing minutes of meetings, reports

 This article is based on my own experiences since starting On Time